-Hydrocodone bitartrate, one of the active ingredients in REZIRA Oral Solution, produces dose-related respiratory depression by directly acting on brain stem respiratory centers.
+Hydrocodone bitartrate, one of the active ingredients of REZIRA Oral Solution, produces dose-related respiratory depression by directly acting on brain stem respiratory centers.
 Overdose of hydrocodone bitartrate in adults has been associated with fatal respiratory depression, and the use of hydrocodone bitartrate in children less than 6 years of age has been associated with fatal respiratory depression.
-Exercise caution when administering REZIRA Oral Solution because of the potential for respiratory depression.
-If respiratory depression occurs, it may be antagonized by the use of naloxone hydrochloride and other supportive measures when indicated [see OVERDOSAGE].
+Exercise caution when administrating REZIRA Oral Solution because of the potential for respiratory depression.
+If respiratory depression occurs, discontinue REZIRA Oral Solution and use naloxone hydrochloride when indicated to antagonize the effect and other supportive measures as necessary [see OVERDOSAGE].

 Hydrocodone can produce drug dependence of the morphine type and therefore, has the potential for being abused.
 Psychic dependence, physical dependence, and tolerance may develop upon repeated administration of REZIRA Oral Solution.
 Prescribe and administer REZIRA with the same degree of caution appropriate to the use of other opioid drugs [see Drug Abuse and Dependence].